 The lack of focus on inclusivity to overcome limitations of accessibility can hold back not just pharma sales, but medical developments.
 Not everyone has the physical strength or tools to twist open a tight cap on a bottle.
 Seniors may not have access to a caretaker who can open the container for them.
 Consequently, the drug might be discarded, which can negatively impact treatment.

 The key to more effective adoption of inclusive design in pharma packaging is to focus on more equitable, flexible and intuitive containers.
 Communication on the package should be more clear with the understanding that many seniors have sensory limitations.
 A subtle observation for package designers to take into account is that packages should be designed to open easily for both left-handed and right-handed individuals.

 Meeting Stakeholder Demands

 The World Health Organization (WHO) reported in 2016 that over half of all medicines are prescribed, dispensed or sold inappropriately.
-Consequently, overuse, underuse and misuse of medicine creates scarcity for those who really need it.
+Consequently, overuse, underuse, and misuse of medicine create scarcity for those who really need it.
 Due to an aging population and expansive future population growth, people will increasingly need to pay closer attention to using drugs appropriately.

-Stakeholders need to become more aware of how pharma packaging pain points reduce opportunities on multiple levels for pharma companies, doctors and patients.
-Ultimately, plenty of empirical evidence points to packaging being crucial to effective treatment.
+Stakeholders need to become more aware of how pharma packaging pain points reduce opportunities on multiple levels for pharma companies, doctors, and patients.
+Ultimately, plenty of empirical evidence points to the packaging being crucial to effective treatment.